pickingname/qualos/README.md

 - Cannot display the live data from the stations
 - Cannot display the english name when the EEW is issued
 - Camera movement is not good enough
+- Mobile UI is not good enough, this can be fixed by decrease the zoom value if the screen is too small to display any information

 ---